BryantLabUW/Caenorhabditis_RNAseq_Browser/UI/README/README_Analysis_Methods.md

 Benjamini-Hochberg method.
 If users are performing multiple closely related pairwise comparisons they may select the option to correct for multiple contrasts using the global method (using the slider input provided).
-For each gene, we detemine whether expression is upregulated, downregulated, or not significantly different based on a cutoff of p&lt;0.05.
+For each gene, we determine whether expression is up-regulated, down-regulated, or not significantly different based on a cutoff of p&lt;0.05.

 ### Data Visualization

-For heatmaps of log2CPM gene expression values, columns (life stages) are ordered using Spearman clustering of the user-defined subset.
+For heat maps of log2CPM gene expression values, columns (life stages) are ordered using Spearman clustering of the user-defined subset.
 Rows are ordered using Pearson clustering of expression of the user-selected gene subset.